-Where evidence relates to Principle A4 Supply Chain, the correct permissions should be obtained to review supplier sensitive or specific information such as completed assurance reports or contracts.
-Where this is not possible, evidence of the process used should be reviewed, such as templates for supplier assessments, contracts and security requirements, as well as policies on how data shared with suppliers is secured and tracked.
+Where evidence relates to Principle A4 Supply Chain or a critical system provided by a third party, the correct permissions should be obtained to review supplier sensitive or specific information such as completed assurance reports or contracts.
+Where this is not possible, evidence of the organisational processes associated with third parties should be reviewed, such as templates for supplier assessments, contracts and security requirements, as well as policies on how data shared with suppliers is secured and tracked.
+Where information is not provided for a critical system, this should be marked as 'not achieved' by the aviation organisation and will need to be addressed in the aviation organisation's Corrective Action Plan after discussion with the CAA.
+Unless there is anything to validate the ASSURE Cyber Supplier should mark this as 'Not Audited'.